 These provisions would not apply to: (i) a city that owns or operates a public enterprise consisting of an electric power generation, transmission, or distribution system; or (ii) an electric membership corporation that owns or controls poles, ducts or conduits, but which is exempt from regulation under section 224 of the Communications Act of 1934.

-Stadiums, Private Easements, Enforcement
+> Stadiums, Private Easements, Enforcement

-The PCS would provide for all of the following:
+The bill would provide for all of the following:

-- o Clarify that nothing in the act would amend, modify, or otherwise affect any easement agreement between private parties. - Except as provided, or otherwise specifically authorized the General Statutes, a city could not do any of the following:
+o Clarify that nothing in the act would amend, modify, or otherwise affect any easement agreement between private parties.

-House PCS 310
+House Bill 310

 Page 4